-- c.
-Process.
-Where staff determines that such an application meets the relevant review standards, the Certificate of Appropriateness shall be issued by staff within ten (10) business days, without presentation to the Historic Preservation Review Board for approval.
-If the Planning Department has not acted within ten (10) business days, the applicant may seek approval from the Review Board, rather than staff.
-Inaction by the Planning Department does not constitute approval or disapproval of the application. - d.Applicants proposing Minor Projects may elect for their application to be reviewed by the Review Board according to the procedures and standards required for a Certificate of Appropriateness, as may be applicable. - e.
-If the applicant is not satisfied with the determination of the Planning Department, the applicant shall be permitted to have the entire application reviewed by the Review Board.
-Staff can, for any reason, forward any Minor Project to the Review Board for review.
-The Planning Department shall provide the Review Board with written notice of any action as an informational item at the next meeting. - 4.
-Major Projects. - a.
+- a.
 Permitting Authority.
 Major Projects are reviewed by the Historic Preservation Review Board at a duly-noticed public hearing. - b.Applicability.
 Major Projects involve a change in the appearance of a property and are more substantial in nature than Minor Projects.
 They include, but are not limited to, the following: - 1.
 New Construction or Additions to buildings; - 2.
 Demolition of any part of a structure; - 3.
 Discovery of any archaeological resource on the site; - 4.
 Moving of buildings; - 5.
 New Additional Structures; - 6.
-Replacement of architectural details when there will be a change in design or materials from the original or existing details; - The installation of fences or low walls of wood, stone, brick or similar, when proposed to be installed within the Frontage Zone of the lotthat otherwise comply with the relevant review standards; - 8.
-Changes to roof lines, including rooftop additions or dormers. - 5.
+Replacement of architectural details when there will be a change in design or materials from the original or existing details; - The installation of fences or low walls of wood, stone, brick or similar, when proposed to be installed within the Frontage Zone of the lot; - 8.
+Changes to roof lines, including rooftop additions, rooftop decks, or dormers. - 5-4.
 Process.
 If the Planning Department determines that the project is complete and should be reviewed by the Historic Preservation Review Board as a Major Project, the item shall be scheduled for the next available Review Board meeting, provided that the noticing requirements of Section 2.D can be met prior to that meeting.
-Within thirty (30) days of the closing of the public hearing, the Review Board must make a decision to approve, approve with conditions, or deny the application. - 6.
-For projects that may require additional review by another Permitting Authority within the Town of Newcastle, see Section 2.B.2 above. - 7.
+Within thirty (30) days of the closing of the public hearing, the Review Board must make a decision to approve, approve with conditions, or deny the application. - 6-5.
+For projects that may require additional review by another Permitting Authority within the Town of Newcastle, see Section 2.B.2 above. - 7-6.
 Approval.
-If the Permitting Authority determines that the proposed Addition, Alteration, Relocation, New Construction or Demolition meets the standards of this Ordinance, it shall approve a Certificate of Appropriateness, and shall notify the applicant and Code

-Enforcement Officer, in writing, of the determination along with any conditions of approval.
+If the Permitting Authority determines that the proposed Addition, Alteration, Relocation, New Construction or Demolition meets the standards of this Ordinance, it shall approve a Certificate of Appropriateness, and shall notify the applicant and Code Enforcement Officer, in writing, of the determination along with any conditions of approval. - 8-7.
+Denial.

-8. Denial.
 If the Permitting Authority determines that a Certificate of Appropriateness should not be issued, it shall make findings describing how the application does not meet the standards of this chapter.
 However, in order to prepare more detailed findings, the Review Board may postpone the decision for up to ten (10) business days in order to prepare and adopt more-detailed findings.
 The Review Board shall notify the applicant and the Code Enforcement Officer within ten (10) business days of the final determination.